-The Glen Lake Association Inc. is a nonprofit organization dedicated to the protection, preservation and continued improvement of the beautiful Glen Lake area in northern Michigan.
+The Glen Lake Association is dedicated to the protection, preservation and improvement of the Glen Lake-Crystal River Watershed.

 The Glen Lake Association, since its beginning, has been about the business of protecting and preserving Glen Lake now and for future generations.
 Our new logo, with elements of the sun, earth, plants, sky, water, and the responsibility of us to hold the future of our water quality in our hands (symbolic), represents the full nature of our mission as we head into the future.

 The sun (the yellow circle) is where it all begins and where all life is possible.
 The sun’s energy and warmth are what makes Glen Lake work.
 The earth (the color brown) reminds us that what happens on land affects the water.
 A large percentage of the water that comes into our lakes comes from the ground water in the form of springs, brooks, and creeks.
 And all that ground water has to be filtered by the soils in our watershed.
 In short, if we pollute the soils, we pollute our ground water that in turn, pollute the lakes.

 The sky or air (light blue) also represent an important part of how we protect our watershed knowing that rain and snow collect whatever is in the air and deposit it into the water.
 So again, when we pollute the air, it can pollute the water through all forms of precipitation.